iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/WhereClause.ecdbtest.md

 | 0x19         | 0x152     | 0x11 | str5      | 1005       | 5.1          |

-# WhereExp chaining AND and OR conditions
+# Chaining AND and OR conditions

 - dataset: AllProperties.bim